Why China-Taiwan Relations Are So Tense

 What is Taiwan’s economic situation?

-Taiwan’s economy remains reliant on trade with China, which is the island’s largest trading partner.
-However, their economic relationship has experienced disruptions in recent years, partly due to Beijing’s pressure on the island and Taiwanese officials’ growing concern about its overreliance on trade with China.
+Taiwan’s economy—the twenty-second largest in the world—continues to rely on trade with China, its largest trading partner.
+However, their bilateral economic relationship has evolved in recent years, partly due to Beijing’s pressure on the island and Taiwanese officials’ growing concern about its overreliance on trade with China.

 Under President Ma, who was in office from 2008 to 2016, Taiwan signed more than twenty pacts with the PRC, including the 2010 Cross-Straits Economic Cooperation Framework Agreement [PDF], in which they agreed to lift barriers to trade.
 China and Taiwan resumed direct sea, air, and mail links that had been banned for decades.
 They also agreed to allow banks, insurers, and other financial-service providers to work in both markets.

-Tsai and the DPP, on the other hand, have attempted to diversify Taiwan’s trade relationships, with mixed results.
-Tsai has had some success boosting trade with and investment in countries in Southeast Asia and the Indo-Pacific through a signature initiative, the New Southbound Policy.
+Tsai had some success boosting trade with and investment in countries in Southeast Asia and the Indo-Pacific through a signature initiative, the New Southbound Policy.
 Trade between Taiwan and the eighteen targeted countries nearly doubled between 2016, when the initiative was unveiled, and 2022.
-Taiwanese investment in those countries has also steadily increased.
-In 2019, Tsai unveiled a three-year plan to incentivize Taiwanese manufacturers to move from the mainland back to Taiwan.
+In Lai’s May 2024 inauguration speech, he emphasized broadening Taiwan’s economic policy to develop the island’s artificial intelligence, military, surveillance technology, semiconductor, and communications industries.

-Still, in 2021, Taiwan’s exports to China hit an all-time high.
-Beijing has pressured countries not to sign free trade agreements with Taiwan.
-A handful of countries have signed free trade pacts with the island; New Zealand and Singapore are the only developed economies to sign such agreements.
-Beijing has also pushed for Taiwan’s exclusion from multilateral trading blocs, including the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership (RCEP).
-(China is included in the RCEP but not in the CPTPP.)
+China has pressured countries not to sign free trade agreements with Taiwan, and only a handful of countries have: New Zealand and Singapore are the only developed economies on the list.
+Beijing has also pushed for Taipei’s exclusion from multilateral trading blocs, including the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership (RCEP).
+China is included in the RCEP but not in the CPTPP.
 Taiwan also is not part of the Biden administration’s Indo-Pacific Economic Framework.

 Recommended Resources